 A typical way to build a community is to create relevant content for your target audience and allow them to interact with it.
 This strategy is often referred to as content marketing.

 The most common way to get started is with a blog.
 A good rule of thumb is that your content should aim to solve the same problem for your users as your product.
 For example, if you are building a marketplace for gardening professionals, you could attract customers with a free gardening tips blog.
-The blog should be accompanied with a call to action to subscribe to your mailing list.
+The blog should be accompanied by a call to action to subscribe to your mailing list.
 You can also include a comments section to start building a community of engaged readers around your blog.
 If you wish to take a deeper dive to content marketing, I recommend this comprehensive guide.

 There are several ways to find an audience for your blog.
 One is to optimize the content so that people searching for the topic will find you through search engines.
 This is called search engine optimization (SEO).
 For getting started with SEO, check out this guide.
 Another way to spread your content is via social media.
 Whenever someone reads an article, you could encourage them to share it on their networks by adding share buttons at the end of the article.
 A third way is to contact other bloggers and influencers in the same field: add comments to their blog posts, ask their opinion of your content, or offer to do guest posts on their blog.
 When you engage with their content, they will start engaging with yours.